eroc123/obsidian-notes/Geography A level/Unit 3/Superpowers/Key Terms.md

 **Smart power:** A country using a combination of both soft power and hard power to maximize influence.

+**Sharp power:** Influence exerted using sneaky or manipulative tactics by spying, hacking or promoting a given country's image in a good foreign radio and media stations  Spying and hacking allows countries to manipulate elections and gain classified information from other countries whilst owning foreign

 **Hard power examples:**
 - Russia
 - China